 The district is a member of the Puget Sound Joint Purchasing Cooperative (PSJPC).
-PSJPC is an organization comprised of more than 115 school districts throughout the State of Washington formed to ensure that member districts receive competitive bid pricing for food, supplies, and commodity processing.
+PSJPC is an organization comprised of approximately 125 school districts throughout the State of Washington formed to ensure that member districts receive competitive bid pricing for food, supplies, and commodity processing.
 The primary focus of the joint purchasing agency is Child Nutrition Programs.
 The district became a member on September 1, 2009, and pays a fee that is based on the total equivalent lunches as reported on the last OSPI Report 1800 D - Expenditures and Revenues per Equivalent Lunch, with a minimum fee of \$250.
 Annual fees are determined by the Cooperative Board and are assessed to each member district to reimburse the Cooperative for administrative, legal, insurance, and other costs.
-Recent fees have ranged from \$1,500 to \$2,000 annually.
+Recent fees have been \$1,200 annually.